2adapt/template-general/README.md

 cat ../../pnpm-lock.yaml
 ls -la ../../node_modules

-# return to the workspace root
+# return to the workspace root/project base dir
 cd ../..
 ```

 At this point:

-- `pnpm` should have created `pnpm-lock.yaml` and `node_modules` in the project/workspace root
+- `pnpm` should have created `pnpm-lock.yaml` and `node_modules` in the project/workspace base dir
-- this `node_modules` in the root has a `.pnpm` subdirectory (hidden directory), which is where the modules used in our workspace packages are actually stored
+- this `node_modules` in the base dir has a `.pnpm` subdirectory (hidden directory), which is where the modules used in our workspace packages are actually stored
 - a symlink is created from `packages/dummy-1/node_modules/underscore` to the respective directory in `node_modules/.pnpm`.

 IMPORTANT: before installing a dependency for a workspace package (`pnpm add <some-pkg>`) we should always change the working directory so that we are in the directory of that workspace package; that is, we should do this: